Hitlerjugend – The Hitler Youth (WW2 German Youth Party)

 The Wandervogle movement, not unlike many other youth movements that would soon follow, adopted a specific style of dress, a ranking system, and even a system of addressing fellow members.
-More specific to Germany was a focus on tradional German folk stories, folk songs, and folk heros.
-At first the movement consisted of exculsively boys, but girls were soon after allowed into the movement as well although the sexes were not intergrated together.
+More specific to Germany was a focus on traditional German folk stories, folk songs, and folk heroes.
+At first, the movement consisted of exclusively boys, but girls were soon after allowed into the movement as well although the sexes were not integrated together.

-The First World War destroyed an entire generation of German youth, and with it, the seemingly idealistic folk-oriented Wandervogel was lost to history – but elements of the Wandervogel would continue on in long after the First World War had ended.
-For example, the future Hitlerjugend would take on the notion of “youth led by youth” and incorporate it into its core of ideals, while the unique style of dress pioneered in the Wandervogel would continue on in many forms among most all of the new organziations.
+The First World War destroyed an entire generation of German youth, and with it, the seemingly idealistic folk-oriented Wandervogel was lost to history – but elements of the Wandervogel would continue on long after the First World War had ended.
+For example, the future Hitlerjugend would take on the notion of “youth-led by youth” and incorporate it into its core of ideals, while the unique style of dress pioneered in the Wandervogel would continue on in many forms among most all of the new organizations.

 The first NSDAP-related organization of German youth was the Jugendbund der NSDAP which was announced on March 19th, 1922.
 Adolf Lenk was named as the leader of the Jugendbund at age 19, and the organization fell under the command of the chief of the Sturmabteilung, the SA.